Why some of us are bad at maths

 The small number system

-You know how I was saying that you can guess the approximate number of things, like piranhas or soft toys or, I don’t know, grapes in the fruit bowl?
+You know how I was saying that you can guess the approximate number of things, like piranhas or soft toys or, I don’t know, grapes in a fruit bowl?
 If it’s a very small number – under about 5 – you can actually tell exactly how many things there are at a glance.
 This is called subitizing, and it’s pretty cool because it tells us that humans deal with small numbers and large numbers in different ways.
 Do people with dyscalculia have trouble with this system for thinking about numbers?

 Children with dyscalculia have problems not just the numbers up to 5, but the whole range from 1 to 9.
 On the face of it, that discounts difficulties with subitizing.
 However, if something about your small number system is making it hard to deal with quantities up to 5, that’s a fundamental building block of numeracy that's a bit wobbly.
 That wobbliness could then affect the later building blocks, making it harder to work with bigger numbers as well.